trskop/grimoire/work-in-progress/notes-on-cli-design.markdown

 TODO: How much output should we print?
 Verbosity options?

 # Unicode and Emoji

 TODO: When is it a good idea to use Unicode/emojis?

+# Machine Readable Output

+TODO: Why would I want this?
+Emphasise the contrast with previous (Unicode and Emoji).

+# Scriptability

+TODO: What does it mean?

 # Configuration File

 TODO: Describe how configuration files should be applied, where they should be stored, and what formats are good and which should be avoided.

-# Scriptability

-TODO: What does it mean?

 # Command Line Options